 The voting membership consists of the President of the Arts and Sciences faculty, the President of the College of Professional Studies faculty, the President of the Crummer faculty, and four additional Arts and Sciences faculty members selected according to the bylaws of the faculty of Arts and Sciences.
-The non-voting membership shall consist of the President of the College and any Vice President or Dean invited by the President of the College as appropriate to the issue being considered and Provost of the College.
+The non-voting membership shall consist of the President and Provost of the College.

 Section 2.
-Terms of Office and a superintensity of the basic and the superintensity of t
+Terms of Office